 The Term Sheet: 5 Ways Dividends Work in VC Term Sheets for Investors

 Dividends may sound particularly interesting to the average person when it’s understood that they represent a steady flow of regular and periodic income.
 However, in the venture capital world, dividends typically don’t matter that much, mainly because they pale in size compared to the potential profits of selling a big company success altogether.
-Ergo, folks don't stress so much about how dividends work with venture capital.
+Don't stress so much about how dividends work with venture capital.
 That said, dividends do have a place and value if the average holding period is ten years, which means they get mention in term sheets for an investment agreement.
 And they particularly matter when one is dealing with a company that sounds like it has a great idea but struggles year after year to actually produce, such as a company like Twitter.

 So here are five ways term sheets dividends can be protected, provided for and handled in terms sheets, without being restrictive to the company being invested in and supported: